 Can I go bicycling?

 Yes, you can ride a bike with an ICD.
-However, if using a stationary exercise bike, keep the wheel magnet at least 6 inches away from your heart device.
-Also, be sure to check with your doctor in case there are any medical concerns.
+However, if using a stationary exercise bike, keep the wheel magnet at least 15cm (6 inches) away from your heart device.
+Always check with your doctor or device clinic if you have any specific concerns.

 They may feel something if you are touching them when you receive a shock, just as they might if you were touching out of the water.
 They will not be affected differently because you are in a pool.